unicrowio/indexer/README.md

 ### Configuration

 Create a copy of the example file `.env.example` named `.env` and fill it out according to your setup and preferences.
+It is recommended to disable indexing of chains you don't plan to use and also to set starting block number to when you are launching your platform in order to not index past history that you're not interested in.

 ### Database